axboehm/TerrainDesigner/README.md

-# Height Designer
+# Terrain Designer

-Height Designer is a 3D application made using the game engine Godot, that lets you walk around a landscape and modify it interactively.
+Terrain Designer is a 3D application that lets you walk around a landscape and modify it interactively.
+It is made using the Godot game engine.

 ![Test Image Hover Description](./readmeImages/test.png)